 How to Change Date Format in Pivot Table in Excel

-Let’s introduce today’s dataset where Sales of some Product Categories is provided along with Order Date and corresponding States.
+Let’s introduce today’s dataset where Sales of some Product Categories is provided along with an Order Date and corresponding States.

 Dataset